African art > African mask, tribal art, primitive art > Yaoure mask

 Flanked by a crest offering superimposed sculpted motifs, this African yohoure mask wears a hairstyle divided into three evoking wealth.
 The African tribal art sculptors of Côte d'Ivoire are renowned for their mastery, which this example illustrates.

 Named Anoman,Lomane, (bird in Baoulé) it would represent the fourth of the seven I masks originally dancing around the deceased and leaning until you touch it for purifying purposes.
 He is also currently intervening during festivities.

 Watch the video

-The Yaoure are a sub-group of the Akan people present in Côte d'Ivoire and Ghana.
-Geographically close to the Baule and the Gouros, one feels the influence of these ethnic groups in the Yaoure art through the concern for detail and aesthetics.
+The Yaouré are a sub-group of the Akan people present in Côte d'Ivoire and Ghana.
+Geographically close to the Baoulé and the Gouros, the influence of these ethnic groups can be felt in Yaouré art through attention to detail and aesthetics.

-The masks of African art Yaouré, or Yauré, of which the Baoulé have similar models, are divided into two groups that are difficult to differentiate, the je, sometimes with the addition of colored pigments, and the lo, generally with a dark patina, which are used during funeral ceremonies or any other rite in order to conciliate the favors of the spirits "Yu".
+The masks of African art Yaouré, or Yauré, of which the Baoulé have similar models, are divided into two groups which are difficult to differentiate, the je , sometimes with the addition of colored pigments, and the lo , generally with a dark patina, which occur during funeral ceremonies or any other rite in order to win favors from the "Yu" spirits.

-Yooure, Yahoure masked dancers were not to be seen by women, it was also forbidden to photograph them.
+The masked dancers Yoouré, Yahouré, were not to be seen by women, it was also forbidden to photograph them.

 This item is sold with its certificate of authenticity